The Great Aussie Bush Camp History

 Less than two years later, The Great Aussie Bush Camp had established itself as a leader in outdoor education within Australia, while simultaneously entrenching itself in the local economy.

-Each year around 35,000 children, as well as teachers, attend The Great Aussie Bush Camp.
+Each year around 45,000 children, as well as teachers, attend The Great Aussie Bush Camp Tea Gardens and Kincumber.
 The emphasis is on providing memorable teaching and learning experiences in a family friendly atmosphere and removing the hassle that principals and teachers normally have to face when planning school camps.

 However, being authentic also extends to the type of camp experience provided.
 The comfortable living quarters are not so removed from the surroundings that students miss out on the 'back-to-nature' living experience.
 This is consistent with studies from both Deakin and Monash universities, which show that students' experiences and learning acquisition are enhanced by a more genuine 'bush experience' such as that on offer at The Great Aussie Bush Camp.
 Alternatively, those camps offering a less authentic bush experience largely miss the intended benefits of outdoor education.

-Building a reputation takes time but in just three short years, The Great Aussie Bush Camp's iconic branding and reputation is already being recognised as leaders in providing tailor made, curriculum-centred outdoor education programs and activities that offers schools stress-free organisation, great service and a family friendly atmosphere.
-With so many schools now wanting a Great Aussie Bush Camp experience, it was only a matter of time before another location was needed to keep up with demand.
+The Great Aussie Bush Camp's iconic branding and reputation is recognised as leaders in providing tailor made, curriculum-centred outdoor education programs and activities that offers schools stress-free organisation, great service and a family friendly atmosphere.
+With so many schools wanting a Great Aussie Bush Camp experience, it was only a matter of time before another location was needed to keep up with the high demand.

-The new site at Kincumber, located on the beautiful shores of the Broadwater on the New South Wales Central Coast, has been an instant success, offering schools an alternative experience that's just as authentic, educational and challenging.
+The site at Kincumber, located on the beautiful shores of the Broadwater on the New South Wales Central Coast, was an instant success, offering schools an alternative experience that's just as authentic, educational and challenging.
 It even has some brand new activities that are unique in the school camps and outdoor education industry.
+Be sure to check it out.